in28minutes/learn/readme.md

-# Cloud, Full Stack and Microservice Courses from in28Minutes
+# Achieve Your Learning Goals with Cloud, Full Stack and Microservice Courses from in28Minutes

 ![in28minutes-learning-paths.png](https://github.com/in28minutes/learn/raw/master/in28minutes-learning-paths.png)